Frequently Asked Questions

 11. What are the advertising dimensions and specifications?

 The dimensions and specifications vary according to the advertising format.
-You can see general dimensions and specifications on each advertising format's page (see the link to Specs near the top of the page).
+General dimensions and specifications are on each advertising format's page (see the Specs link near the top).
 Full specs for certain ad formats are at the Art Specs page.

-For more detailed specifications, contact your account executive or email Production @ BlueLineMedia.com.
+For more detailed specifications, contact a representative or email Production @ BlueLineMedia.com.

-Files that are less than 10 megabytes can be emailed to your account executive.
+Files that are less than 10 megabytes can be emailed to a representative.

 Larger files can be uploaded using the Upload page.